Paralegal Technology

 1 This is for informational purposes only and is subject to change.
 Meet with a Financial Aid Advisor to discuss the specifics of your situation.
 If you are a Certificate Student with an A.A. or A.S. degree and have not previously earned a bachelor’s degree, you must enroll in 12 credits to be considered full-time and the above FAQ’s do not apply to you.

-To become a North Carolina Certified Paralegal you need to graduate from a North Carolina Qualified Paralegal Program and take and pass the certification exam.
-GTCC’s Paralegal Technology Program is proud to be a North Carolina Qualified Program.
-More information about the certification exam can be found at North Carolina State Bar - Paralegal Certification
+To become a N.C.
+Certified Paralegal, you must graduate from a N.C.
+Qualified Paralegal Program and take and pass the certification exam.
+GTCC’s Paralegal Technology program is proud to be a N.C.
+Qualified Program.
+For more information about the certification exam, go to North Carolina State Bar – Paralegal Certification.

 GTCC’s Paralegal Program offers some online classes but does not offer an online-only path to graduation.
-Online programs are not qualified by the North Carolina State Bar, so students graduating from online only programs cannot become North Carolina Certified Paralegals.
+Online programs are not qualified by the N.C.
+State Bar, so students graduating from online only programs cannot become N.C.
+Certified Paralegals.
 We strongly encourage our graduates to take the voluntary exam.
-We also offer night classes in the Paralegal Program for those students unable to attend classes during the day.
+We also offer night classes in the paralegal program for those students unable to attend classes during the day.

-The Paralegal Technology AAS degree is open to individuals holding at least a high school diploma or its equivalent.
-In order to complete this degree option, students are required to complete 64-68 credit hours, which includes college level general education requirements, in addition to substantive and procedural legal specialty coursework.
+The Paralegal Technology AAS degree is open to those who have at least a high school diploma or its equivalent.
+To complete this degree option, students are required to complete 64-68 credit hours, which includes college-level general education requirements, in addition to substantive and procedural legal specialty coursework.
 Students who complete this program will receive an Associate in Applied Science in Paralegal Technology.

-The Paralegal Technology Certificate is open to individuals holding a bachelor’s degree or an AS degree from an accredited college or university.
-In order to complete this degree option, students will be required to complete 18 credit hours, which is comprised primarily of legal specialty coursework.
-Students who complete this program will receive a Paralegal Technology Certificate and are qualified to sit for the North Carolina voluntary certification exam.
+The Paralegal Technology Certificate is open to those who have a bachelor’s degree or an AS degree from an accredited college or university.
+To complete this degree option, students will be required to complete 18 credit hours, which is comprised primarily of legal specialty coursework.
+Students who complete this program will receive a Paralegal Technology Certificate and are qualified to sit for the N.C. voluntary certification exam.

-The time that it takes to complete the program depends on the number of semester hours you complete every semester, which will vary for each individual depending on work, family, and other obligations.
+The time that it takes to complete the program depends on the number of semester hours you complete each semester, which will vary for each individual depending on work, family, and other obligations.
 The AAS degree Program is a total of 64-68 hours, therefore if you attend school full-time (16-18 credits per semester), you should be able to complete the AAS degree Program in two years (including one summer term).
 The Certificate Program is 18 credits and can be completed in one full-time semester.
-You will only be able to complete the Program within these time periods if you follow the suggested course sequence for each degree option.
+You will only be able to complete the program within these time periods if you follow the suggested course sequence for each degree option.
 There is no requirement that a student complete the program in a set time period.
-Our students have varied circumstances which allow for some to complete the Program faster than others.
-You should speak with an Advisor to help you determine your semester workload and course sequencing.
+Our students have varied circumstances that allow for some to complete the program faster than others.
+You should speak with an advisor to help you determine your semester workload and course sequencing.

 It may be possible to reduce the number of required courses by receiving transfer credit or it may take longer if you need to complete pre-college developmental work in English.

-The Paralegal Technology Program is located on the Greensboro Campus at 3505 E. Wendover Ave., Greensboro, N.C.
+The Paralegal Technology program is on the Greensboro Campus at 3505 E. Wendover Ave., Greensboro, N.C.
 27405.
-All paralegal courses are offered on the Greensboro campus, however, your General Education courses could be taken on another campus, such as Jamestown or High Point.
+All paralegal courses are offered on the Greensboro campus, however, your general education courses can be taken on another campus, such as Jamestown or High Point.

 GTCC is accredited by the Southern Association of Colleges and Schools (SACS) Commission on Colleges (COC) to award associate degrees, diplomas, and certificates.
 There is no accrediting body for paralegal programs.
 The Paralegal Technology program is an institutional member of the American Association for Paralegal Education (AAfPE).
 Approval for membership in AAfPE serves as public recognition that our program is in substantial compliance with ABA standards.
 We are also a Qualified Paralegal Studies Program by the North Carolina State Bar, meaning graduates of GTCC’s Paralegal Technology Program can take the state paralegal certification exam.